 Figure 19.
 Remnants – the 2019 cyclone Bulbul heavily hit the western part of Sundarbans and disrupted the fish drying arrangements of the camps.
 Image courtesy: Swarnadeep Bhattacharjee

-The nature of vulnerabilities of the people who share a common work space in a volatile ecological arena, are defined by their socioeconomic disposition which in turn, conditions their short-term coping tactics and continued adaptation practices.
-For example, shabar owners are vulnerable to reduced fish catch that impels them to sell dried fish at a low price to the moneylenders; cyclonic surges often disrupt shabar arrangements which they need to refurbish again without any compensation; unwelcome winter rainfall decays the DF stock leading to substantial fall in price.
-Given the same sources of risks, vulnerabilities of DF workers and fishers are stimulated by their livelihood practices and living conditions.
-A shrink in catch size that influences the profits of the owner, denotes to wage fluctuations at the foundational stratum of the value chain comprising of fishers, DF labourers and other workers.
-Moreover, cyclonic surges uproot them from their huts which are made up of bamboo stick and tarpaulins and devours the livestock.
+The nature of vulnerabilities of the people who share a common work space in a dynamic ecological zone, is defined by their socioeconomic position which in turn, conditions their short-term coping tactics and continued adaptation practices.
+For example, shabar owners are vulnerable to reduced fish catch that impels them to sell dried fish at a low price to the moneylenders; cyclonic surges often disrupt shabar infrastructure which they need to rebuild again without any compensation; unwelcome winter rainfall spoils the DF stock leading to substantial declines in price.
+Given the same sources of risks, the vulnerabilities of DF workers and fishers reflect their livelihood practices and living conditions.
+A decrease in catch size that influences the profits of the owner, leads to wage fluctuations for the foundational stratum of the value chain composed of fishers, DF labourers and other workers.
+Moreover, cyclonic surges uproot them from their huts which are made up of bamboo poles and tarpaulins and drowns their livestock.

 DF labourers rebuild their huts after each cyclone and endure the foul odour of rotten dried fish after the winter rainfall.
-The short-term coping tactics which add to their collective adaptation mechanism, anticipate support and assistance from those who are meant to provide it.
+The short-term coping tactics which add to their collective adaptation mechanism, anticipate support and assistance from those who are in administration.
 During the survey, many of the workers mentioned that they did not receive any compensation and post-disaster relief kits and further, commented on the unequal distribution of Government relief kits in the area.
 Women labourers who come from distant villages, pointed to alternative livelihood options that include weaving and gardening which, they assume, might earn them a good living.

 In-house uncertainties

-The fish drying space observes diverse relations among dried fish actors.
-More often, moneylenders share an amiable relationship with the shabar proprietor who has promised to sell the fish to the moneylender, although this easy-going connection is borne out of business negotiation between them.
+The fish drying space supports diverse relations among dried fish actors.
+Commonly, moneylenders share an amicable relationship with the shabar proprietor who has promised to sell the fish to the moneylender, although this easy-going connection is borne out of business negotiation between them.
 But sometimes, a horizon of discontentment appears if the promises are not met.
 There are some intermediary brokers who create contacts between shabar owners and dry fish workers on the basis of some commissions.
 All these communications and exchanges usually take place within local, neighbourhood circle and thereby, negotiation is common among shabar owner, moneylender and other business intermediaries.
-But dried fish labourers do not have a say about their wages and basic services in the shabar as they hardly have any alternative choice to embrace.
-From fish capture to dried fish trade, any change or obtrusion at one level can generate positive or negative ramifications at other fringes of the value chain.
+But dried fish labourers do not have a say about their wages and basic services in the shabar as they hardly have any alternative choice of work available.
+From fish capture to dried fish trade, any change at one level can generate positive or negative ramifications in other segments of the value chain.